Financial Statement Notes / Footnotes

 Other Notes and Disclosures

-Above is not an exclusive list of notes, there can be notes on following as well depending on the company and its business.
+Above is not an exclusive list of notes; there can be notes on the following depending on the company and its business.

 - Non-monetary transactions